 The Honors Program helps prepare students for debates and academic conferences.
 It helps motivated students discover new opportunities that will enable them to realize their full potential.
 All of the activities are geared to help the Honors student gain a breadth of knowledge and experience to succeed at Penn State Schuylkill and in their post-college career.

 Penn State Schuylkill Honors Coordinator

-Penn State Schuylkill Honors Associate Coordinator
+Penn State Schuylkill Honors Assistant Coordinator

 Schreyer Honors College

-Students who have finished their first two years at a campus other than UP may also apply to become a member of the Schreyer Honors College if they have earned a 3.7 or higher GPA in credit-bearing courses and complete the Schreyer Honors College's admissions process with the help of the Honors Coordinators.
+Current students and transfer students may also apply to become a member of the Schreyer Honors College if they have earned a 3.7 or higher GPA in credit-bearing courses and complete the Schreyer Honors College's admissions process with the help of the Honors Coordinators.
 In certain majors, campuses other than UP are qualified to graduate Schreyer Scholars.

 A special commencement ceremony is held at University Park for all graduating Schreyer Scholars.
 The President of the University presents each graduating Schreyer Scholar with an embossed Scholars Medal.
 Schreyer Scholars also receive the Penn State Honors designation on their diplomas.